someonerandomokie-cpu/LANGUAGE_GAME/README.md

 ## LangVoyage — interactive language learning through story

 A React + Vite single-page app with an optional Node/Express backend that generates short, punchy plots and 100-line interactive dialogues using an LLM provider.
-By default it can use OpenAI, or you can run locally with Ollama (no cloud keys).
+By default it can use OpenAI.
 Choices appear at important moments only (about every 5 lines) and are in the target language with no English options.
-Lessons teach a small vocab pack with TTS; dialogue screens have TTS disabled.
+Lessons teach a small vocab pack with TTS.

 Key features
 - Avatar creation, genres (up to 3), language selection
 - Auto plot generation with a 3-second countdown; regenerate on demand
-- Lessons with 5 vocab words, TTS buttons, and examples
+- Lessons with 5-7 vocab words, TTS buttons, and examples
 - Quiz requires 80% first-try accuracy to continue; retake resets correctly
-- Dialogue pages: at least 100 lines per episode; black text on white cards; headers/labels in white; “Click anywhere to continue” helper
+- Dialogue pages: 100 lines per episode; black text on white cards; headers/labels in white; “Click here to continue” helper
 - Choices only at key moments (~every 5 lines), in target language only; background clicks are disabled while choices are present
 - Vocab highlighting in target language only; click to show an English translation popup for 5s
 - Continuity via plotState (tone + decisions) fed into the next episode